xblitz/refreshbooks/README.rst

 If you are having trouble accessing items as in:

     items_response = c.items.list()
-    for item in item_response.items.item:
+    for item in items_response.items.item:
         print item.item_id

-Adjust your syntax to the following:
+Adjust your syntax to use dictionary item lookup:

     items_response = c.items.list()
-    for item in item_response['items'].item:
+    for item in items_response['items'].item:
         print item.item_id

 ObjectifiedDataElement provides a method named items which shadows the